Disappearing Data and How Reporters Can Respond

 Panelists

-Jarvis T. Chen, Sc.D., is a research scientist and senior lecturer on social and behavioral sciences at the Harvard T.H.
+Jarvis Chen is a social epidemiologist and senior lecturer on social and behavioral sciences at the Harvard T.H.
 Chan School of Public Health.
-He is also the associate director of graduate studies in the population health sciences PhD program there.
-Chen is a social epidemiologist whose research focuses on social inequalities in health, and especially racial/ethnic and socioeconomic disparities in cancer outcomes.
-His research interests include the development of methods for geospatial and spatiotemporal analysis, disease mapping, handling missing data, and latent variable analysis.
+His research focuses on structural inequities and health, with a special interest on racialized and socioeconomic disparities.
+He has an abiding interest in the role of responsible data stewardship in informing public health practice, evidence-based policy making, and accountability of social institutions to the public good.
 Chen was one of the organizers of datathons at Harvard T.H.
 Chan in January and March that focused on preserving datasets at risk of disappearing.

 Julia Lane is a professor emerita at the NYU Wagner Graduate School of Public Service.
 She was a senior advisor in the Office of the Federal CIO at the White House, supporting the implementation of the Federal Data Strategy.
 She recently served on the Advisory Committee on Data for Evidence Building and the National AI Research Resources Task Force, the Secretary of Labor’s Workforce Innovation Advisory Committee and the National Science Foundation’s Advisory Committee on Cyberinfrastructure.
 She currently serves on the advisory boards of the UK Data Service, Te Pūnaha Matatini (New Zealand), BERD@NFDI (Germany), Electronic Privacy Information Center (US), and the National Data Platform (US).
 Lane is an elected fellow of the National Academy of Public Administration, the American Association for the Advancement of Science, the International Statistical Institute and the American Statistical Association.
-Lane has founded or co-founded a number of public data infrastructures, including the Census Bureau’s Longitudinal Employer-Household Dynamics program.
-She is currently working with a number of scientific and statistical agencies on the Democratizing Data project, and published the book “Democratizing Our Data: A Manifesto” with MIT Press in 2020.
-Lane has authored over 80 scientific publications, edited or coauthored 13 books, and received over $180 million in grants and contracts from national and international agencies and foundations.
-She holds a PhD in economics and an MA in statistics.
+Lane has founded or co-founded public data infrastructures.
+She is currently working on the Democratizing Data project, and published the book “Democratizing Our Data: A Manifesto” with MIT Press in 2020.

 Suggested reading